CottageLabs/invenio-notify/docs_sphinx/inbox_api.rst

   ``ietf:cite-as`` field provides the **DOI that will be displayed** as a citation link on the record page.
 - ``inReplyTo`` (optional): **Reference to an original notification ID** when this notification is a response or follow-up to a previous notification.
-For example, when a reviewer replies to an endorsement request that was originally sent by a record owner through the invenio-notify, this field should contain the ID of the endorsement request's notification to maintain proper thread continuity.
+For example, when a actor replies to an endorsement request that was originally sent by a record owner through the invenio-notify, this field should contain the ID of the endorsement request's notification to maintain proper thread continuity.